 But marketing doesn’t fit neatly into these categories.
 If anything, many organisations reported cutting marketing spend when the global health crisis struck, and because marketing rarely has a seat at the digital transformation table, it doesn’t benefit in the same way that wider operations do from the transformation journey — the middle child indeed.

-Businesses that do overlook marketing will still achieve their desired outcomes at the end of a successful transformation, but they’re missing a trick, a competitive advantage, and a means of future-proofing their marketing operations (and revenue) against future disruption.
+Businesses that do overlook marketing will still achieve their desired outcomes at the end of a successful transformation, but they’re missing a trick, a competitive advantage, and a means of future-proofing campaign successes (and revenue) against future disruption.

 To truly appreciate why marketing should lead your digital transformation, it’s worth reminding ourselves what we mean by digital transformation in the first place.